DH2LM/TBTracker-STM32duino/README.md

 - [X] Get the code running on STM32
 - [X] Get Radio running
 - [X] Get GPS running
-- [X] Add documentation on how to get the STM32 Programmer running
+- [ ] Add documentation on how to get the STM32 Programmer running
 - [X] Implement code for BME280 sensor
 - [X] Implement code for reading battery voltage from ADC and convert the ADC value into the voltage
 - [X] Add functionality for Horus to report climbing speed, travel speed, temperature
 - [X] Implement LoRa APRS Telemetry
 - [ ] Fix LoRa APRS Climbing speed, it is buggy at the moment.
 Somehow it works in Horus though

-## As of the test flight of March 8th 2025 some more issues showed up.
-These will be addressed in further revisions.
- - [ ] Change the design of the radio to use a TCXO to minimize drift and maximize frequency accuracy
- - [ ] Check how climbing speed is calculated.
-Negative climbing speeds were never provided
- - [ ] Add payload to APRS data to make it compatible with Sondehub
- - [ ] Add altitude to APRS telemetry, not just position
- - [ ] Fix weather payload in APRS, or omit it if Sondehub is more suited